 For details, please refer the Hon’ble SC’s ruling in the case of PCIT vs Abhisar Buildwell P. Ltd. [Civil Appeal No. 6580 of 2021] dated 24.04.2023:

-DISCLAIMER: – The summary information herein is based on Hon’ble SC’s ruling in the case of PCIT vs Abhisar Buildwell P. Ltd. [Civil Appeal No. 6580 of 2021] dated 24.04.2023.
+DISCLAIMER: – The summary information herein has been compiled by our expert team of tax consultants based on Hon’ble SC’s ruling in the case of PCIT vs Abhisar Buildwell P. Ltd. [Civil Appeal No. 6580 of 2021] dated 24.04.2023.
 While the information is believed to be accurate, we make no representations or warranties, express or implied, as to the accuracy or completeness of it.
 Readers should conduct and rely upon their own examination and analysis and are advised to seek their own professional advice.
 This note is not an offer, advice or solicitation.
 We accept no responsibility for any errors it may contain, whether caused by negligence or otherwise or for any loss, howsoever caused or sustained, by the person who relies upon it.